vsr2158/SAM_enable_enterprisesupport_controltower_linked/README.md

-# Enable Enterprise Support on AWS Control Tower Linked Account
+# Automate Enterprise Support Enrollment on AWS Control Tower Linked Accounts

-One of the best practices of managing mulitple accounts in the AWS environments is to leverage use of [AWS Control Tower](https://aws.amazon.com/controltower/).
+One of the best practices of managing multiple accounts in the AWS environments is to leverage use of [AWS Control Tower](https://aws.amazon.com/controltower/).

 As part of operational activity all AWS accounts needs to be enrolled with the right [support level](https://aws.amazon.com/premiumsupport/plans/).
 By the use of AWS Control Tower account creation with required security and governance controls becomes easy, and provides options to further customize using [lifecycle events](https://docs.aws.amazon.com/controltower/latest/userguide/lifecycle-events.html).